A & B Colors

 It is possible to shade the A or B colors by left clicking on the latter in the main panel or the color picker and then keeping the [Ctrl] button pressed when moving the mouse to another color on the screen.

-When you draw with TVPaint Animation, the history of colors you have used is accessible with a left click on the button.
+When you draw with TVPaint Animation, the history of colors you have used is accessible with a click on the button.
+Each color (A & B) will have its own history.

 It is therefore very easy to re-use a color that you have recently used.
 To delete all the colors, simply click on the Skull button.